lexicalunit/event-watch/README.md

 [![Build Status](https://travis-ci.org/lexicalunit/event-watch.svg?branch=master)](https://travis-ci.org/lexicalunit/event-watch) [![Dependency Status](https://david-dm.org/lexicalunit/event-watch.svg)](https://david-dm.org/lexicalunit/event-watch)

 Displays the time until your next scheduled event occurs in the Atom status-bar.
-Schedules can be created for any type recurring event.
+Create schedules for any recurring event!
 For example, I use this to keep track of when my Southbound and Northbound trains are next leaving, so I know when I need to pack up my laptop and head over to the station.

 ![9_15](https://cloud.githubusercontent.com/assets/1903876/7494968/8f9965f8-f3d0-11e4-84e4-e884f70065b5.png)